awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_policy-sim.md

 # IAM: Access the Policy Simulator API<a name="reference_policies_examples_iam_policy-sim"></a>

 This example shows how you might create a policy that allows using the policy simulator API for policies attached to a user, group, or role in the current AWS account\.
 This policy also allows access to simulate less sensitive policies passed to the API as strings\.
+This policy provides the permissions necessary to complete this action using the AWS API or AWS CLI only\.

 ```
 {